markyoder/wasp_clone/README.md

     * TokenPool - a token/word storage optimization class where Token information (string data via StringPool, file location) are stored.
 Line and column are calculated on-the-fly via token file offset and file line offset.
     * TreeNodePool - a TreeNode storage class where TreeNode information (token, name, parent, type, children, etc) are stored.
     * Interpreter - an interface and highlevel implementation class which facilitates specific grammar lexer and parser state information and parse tree storage
+    * wasp_node - enumerated token/node types used to aid in identifying context and intent.